Minneapolis grapples with lingering trauma, economic damage after ICE surge

 “The full-throttle attack that we experienced with Operation Metro Surge was not limited just to ICE agents,” Frey said, estimating 400 federal immigration officers remain in the city, more than double the normal level.
 “We’re seeing other forms of attacks.”

-Frey, a Democrat, ticked through them: kids with cancer who "can't get treatment" because their families won't leave their homes; Medicaid and Medicare transfers halted by the Trump administration; and federal grants that fund shelters and affordable housing slashed or made contingent on cooperating with immigration enforcement.
+Mr Frey, a Democrat, ticked through them: kids with cancer who “can’t get treatment” because their families will not leave their homes; Medicaid and Medicare transfers halted by the Trump administration; and federal grants that fund shelters and affordable housing slashed or made contingent on cooperating with immigration enforcement.

 Over two dozen residents who spoke with Reuters described a city trying to recover.
 Some are struggling to pay their rent or buy food because they have lost their jobs or remain too fearful to leave their homes.
 Many described a collective feeling of trauma.